Skip to content

 Can I move this file somewhere else?

-This file is supported out-of-the-box both in the src folder as well as in the project root with the extensions .ts, .tsx, .js and .jsx.
+This file is supported out-of-the-box as ./i18n/request.ts both in the src folder as well as in the project root with the extensions .ts, .tsx, .js and .jsx.

-If you prefer to move this file somewhere else, you can provide an optional path to the plugin:
+If you prefer to move this file somewhere else, you can optionally provide a path to the plugin:

 next.config.mjs